 Technology and Special Education

 Many web browsers have text-to-speech capabilities.
-Text-to-speech is helpful not only for those who are blind or have low vision, but also or a variety of other learners, including those who struggle with decoding and those who prefer to listen to audio.
+Text-to-speech is helpful for those who are blind or have low vision and for a variety of other learners, including those who struggle with decoding and those who prefer to listen to audio.

 They can also be helpful for students with learning disabilities, like dyslexia, that slow them down as readers and make them fall behind in their classwork.